F. A. Q. s

 Q: What are the different levels offered?

-FIRST Robotics has 4 programs (see graphic above).
-This graphic has additional details.
-Starting in 2018, We have expo and competition opportunities for all four levels offered in Montgomery County.
+FIRST Robotics has 5 programs (see graphics above).
+Starting in 2018, we have had expo and competition opportunities for all levels in Montgomery County.
+We are rebuilding teams post-COVID as schools and FIRST figure out the safest way to meet and compete.

 Q: Can spectators visit a tournament or practice?